collective/collective.preventactions/README.rst

 Versions
 --------

+- Version 0.4 is for Plone 6 and Python 3
-- Versions > 0.3 are for Plone 5.2 and Python 3
+- Version 0.3 is for Plone 5.2 and Python 3
 - Versions < 0.3 are compatible with Archetypes (branch 0.2.x)